 Aiding and Abetting in California

-Accessory before the murder is known as “aiding and abetting”.
+Accessory before the murder is known as “aiding and abetting.”
 It is practically the same as being an accomplice.
-If you are convicted of this crime, you could face the same penalties as the person who did the actual act.
+If you are convicted of this crime, you could face the same penalties as the person who committed the act.
 This will likely mean a lengthy prison sentence, possibly for life.

-Aiding and abetting covers a wide range of behaviors.
-Under the text of the law, it is encouraging, aiding, facilitating, or inciting the felony.
-They could offer a weapon or drive them to the scene.
-Even simply yelling at someone to kill someone else in a fight could be an accessory before the fact.
+An aiding and abetting charge covers a wide range of behaviors.
+Under the text of the law, it is encouraging, aiding, facilitating, or inciting a felony.
+A person who engages in aiding and abetting could offer a weapon or drive the person who committed the crime to the scene.
+Even yelling at someone to kill someone else in a fight could be an accessory before the fact.
 It does not matter if it was in the heat of the moment.

 To be convicted of aiding and abetting, the state must prove: